 As a beginner, it’s best to master riding the wave in a straight line to shore.
 The thrill of riding in these first few waves is full on and will get you used to the feel of the wave, board and the speed.

 Before you can call yourself a true bodyboarder you will need to learn how to turn in the waves, mastering the techniques of ‘bottom turn’, ‘trimming’ and ‘cutback’.
 As your balance and control improves, you will be able steer the body board down the wave as it breaks, using pressure to one side or the other of the bodyboard to keep it in the face of the wave.
 Team up with other bodyboarders and get some tips.

-Bodyboarding key tips
+Bodyboarding key tips for beginners

 - Don’t bodyboard alone.

 - Don’t go out with a full stomach or after drinking alcohol.

 - Check the surf properly before heading out to the water.

 - Keep an eye on other people in the water, particularly surfers; a hit from a surfboard can be extremely painful and dangerous.